-SMHL represents one component of the Group's technological chain, being at the base of this vertical integrated production of the Romanian segment being the bauxite supplier.
-The bauxite produced by SMHL is sold to Alum for refining and further supplied to Alro in order to be processed into aluminium.
-In 2014, SMHL extracted approximately 1,161,000 tonnes, almost a double level compared to 616,000 tonnes reported in 2013.
-The measures started to be implemented since 2013, namely a reorganizational programme in SMHL, which included a decrease of the employees' number, changes of the management and the outsourcing of the mining and transport activity started to show results.
+SMHL represents one component of the Group's key components in its technological chain, being at the base of this integrated production chain by supplying the bauxite.
+The bauxite produced by SMHL is sold to Alum to be refined and thus, calcinated alumina to be obtained, which is further used by Alro and processed into aluminium.
+In 2015, SMHL produced 1,334,046 tonnes of bauxite, an increase by 173,341 tonnes, compared to the previous year (2014: 1,160,705 tonnes).
+This is a result of the measures that have been implemented since 2013, being a reorganizational programme in SMHL, which included a decrease of the employees' number, changes of the management and the outsourcing of the mining and transport activity showed positive results.
 Through all these measures, SMHL aimed to reduce the costs and thus, to increase its profitability.

-Moreover, the capital repair for the bauxite washing equipment, that started in 2013, was finalized and since November 2013 the washing machine productivity doubled as these repairs increased the bauxite washing machine capacity from about 2,000 tonnes/ day to 4,000 tonnes/ day.
+Moreover, the capital expenditure related to the bauxite washing equipment, that started in 2013, was finalized and since November 2013 the washing machine productivity doubled as these capital works increased its capacity from about 2,000 tonnes/ day to 4.000 tonnes/ day.